Arlington Times

 Sports

-ARLINGTON — The Arlington boys basketball team lost to Edmonds-Woodway 79-67 Jan.…
+ARLINGTON — The Arlington girls basketball team lost to Snohomish 57-33 Jan.…

 Opinion